 Environmental responsibility is integrated into our strategic planning, management systems and daily activities.
-We have introduced a CAP (Compliance, Assurance and Performance) approach to ensure all operations are aligned to address the strategic issues relating to environmental impact.
+We use a CAP (Compliance, Assurance and Performance) approach to ensure all operations are aligned to address the strategic issues relating to environmental impact.
 Internal and external audits form an integral part of the CAP approach.

-The main environmental risks to our operations are:
+The main environmental risks caused by our operations are:

 In order to manage these risks and the environmental impacts of our operations, we monitor our environmental performance in the following areas: